 Platforms: PlayStation 3, PlayStation 4, Xbox 360, Xbox One, Windows, macOS, iOS

-BioShock was originally released for the PS3, the Xbox 360, and the PC, while a remastered version of the game was released for the PS4, the Xbox One, and the PC in 2016.
+BioShock was initially released for the PS3, the Xbox 360, and the PC, while a remastered version of the game was released for the PS4, the Xbox One, and the PC in 2016.
 The remaster was also brought to macOS in 2017.
 Furthermore, the game was also ported to iOS in 2014 but was eventually removed from the App Store due to compatibility issues with newer iOS devices.

 Release date: February 9, 2010